Last updated on 2026-03-12

 Program Overview

-Humber’s Bachelor of Social Science - Addictions and Mental Health program offers a comprehensive education designed to equip students with the necessary knowledge and skills to excel in the field.
-The program adopts a biopsychosocial perspective, emphasizing the influence of biological, psychological, social, historical, economic, and political factors on addictions and mental health.
-Students will engage in critical analysis of systemic issues while developing practical skills in counselling, case management, and community program development.
-The curriculum is structured to provide a solid foundation in the first year, followed by specialized courses in the subsequent years, focusing on trauma, ethics, and inter-professional collaboration.
-This program not only prepares students for immediate employment but also encourages them to think critically and develop leadership skills essential for professional practice.
+Humber’s Bachelor of Social Science - Addictions and Mental Health program offers a comprehensive degree-level education tailored for those aspiring to work in the field of addictions and mental health.
+The curriculum is designed from a biopsychosocial perspective, emphasizing the interplay of biological, psychological, social, historical, economic, and political factors affecting mental health and addictions.
+Students will engage in critical analysis of systemic issues while developing essential skills in counselling, case management, and community development.
+The program begins with foundational courses in the first year, followed by specialized studies in the second year, and culminates in advanced topics in the final years, ensuring a robust understanding of both theory and practical application.

 Program Structure

 The Bachelor of Social Science - Addictions and Mental Health program is structured over a period of 8 semesters.
-The program includes:
+This comprehensive program includes:

-- In-depth study of addictions and mental health in the second year, covering various essential topics.
+- In-depth study of addictions and mental health in the second year.

 Featured Experiences

-The Bachelor of Social Science - Addictions and Mental Health program offers several unique experiences to enhance student learning:
+The Bachelor of Social Science - Addictions and Mental Health program includes several unique features that enhance the learning experience:

-- Field Experience: A 420-hour field experience in a community setting, allowing students to work with industry partners.
+- Field Experience: In the third year, students participate in a 420-hour field experience in a community setting, working with industry partners.

 - Work-Integrated Learning: Opportunities to apply classroom knowledge in real-world environments through various partnerships.